USDOT-SDC-Archive/sdc-dot-metadata-ingest/README.md

 <a name="overview"/>

 ## II.
 Overview
-This lamda function is triggered by aws-cloudwatch rule at an interval of every two minute.It pull data for all the 53 states of U.S.A.(California is divided into three(CA1,CA2,CA3)) and persist this data in aws s3.
+This lamda function is triggered by aws-s3-notification whenever an object is put into raw submission bucket.The primary function of this lambda is given below.

+**1.** It creates metadata of the new object and push metadata to elastic search.

+**2.** It also push custom metrics for raw submission count,zero byte count to cloud watch metrics.

+**3.** It also creates visualization metrics in kibana

 <a name="design-diagram"/>